 To navigate using a compass without getting lost it is necessary to understand how they work.
-On this page we talk about the Earth's magnetic field, where true and magnetic north are and the effect of this variation on the compass onboard the aircraft.
-Navigating the aircraft by using only the magnetic compass, clock and sectional is not regularly done by every pilot these days, it is almost becoming a lost art with all these GPS driven EFIS navigation systems available.
+On this page we talk about the Earth's magnetic field, where true and magnetic north are located and the effect of their variation on the compass onboard the aircraft.
+Navigating the aircraft by using only the magnetic compass, clock and sectional is not regularly done by every pilot these days, and it is almost becoming a lost art with all these GPS driven EFIS navigation systems available.

-So we expand on that subject a little as I believe that basic flying by compass, map and clock should be the primary navigation method and be complemented by radio- and satellite navigation as these could even fail or be unserviceable at the time of your flight.
+So we expand on that subject a little as I believe that basic flying by compass, map and clock should be the primary navigation method and be complemented by radio- and satellite navigation as these could even fail or become unserviceable at the time of your flight.

 The rotating Earth contains a lot of iron and as such it can be seen as a very large magnet.
 This magnetic field is not constant all over the Earth as iron concentrations are not evenly distributed.
 Even the magnetic North pole is not located were the true North pole is.
 This is called variation or declination and due to the movement of the magnetic pole this varies too.